canonical/pebble/docs/reference/cli-commands/exec.md

 (reference_pebble_exec_command)=
 # exec command

-The exec command runs a remote command and waits for it to finish.
-The local
+The `exec` command is used to execute a remote command and wait for it to finish.

 ## Usage